aitgon/vtam/doc/content/io.rst

 Output of :ref:`make_known_occurrences <make_known_occurrences_reference>`.
 TSV file with keep occurrences that are missing from the input ASV table.

-    - Marker: Name of the marker (e.g. MFZR)
+    - marker: Name of the marker (e.g. MFZR)
-    - Run: Name of the sequencing run
+    - run: Name of the sequencing run
-    - Sample: Name of the sample
+    - sample: Name of the sample
-    - Mock: 1 if sample is a mock, 0 otherwise
+    - mock: 1 if sample is a mock, 0 otherwise
-    - Variant: Variant ID (can be empty)
+    - variant: Variant ID (can be empty)
-    - Action: keep (occurrences that should be kept after filtering) or delete (clear false positives)
+    - action: keep (occurrences that should be kept after filtering) or delete (clear false positives)
-    - Sequence: Sequence of the variant
+    - sequence: Sequence of the variant
-    - Tax_name: optional, not used by optimize
+    - tax_name: optional, not used by optimize

 .. _optimize_lfn_sample_replicate_io: